Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 > The Ownership Law means SceneDB owns the GPU buffers, not Helio.
 If Helio
 > crashes or is hot-reloaded, the scene data survives.
 The GPU device context
 > lives above both systems and is shared by reference.
 Dropping Helio never
 > drops a scene buffer.
-Test 13 verifies this: drop Helio mid-frame, rebuild
-> it, zero bytes re-uploaded.

 This is not an organizational preference.
 It is the enabling condition for three capabilities that the legacy architecture could not deliver.